hung-phan/generator-rails-react-webpack/README.md

 ## Application template

+### javascript module

-I define all my javascript modules in 'app/frontend/javascripts', which will be compiled into 'app/assets/javascript/build' folder later.
+All javascript modules are placed in 'app/frontend/javascripts' folder, which will be compiled into 'app/assets/javascript/build' folder. 'app/assets/javascript/build' is also ignored which I will explain later in this `README.md` file.

 ### package.json